-TripleLift has been actively involved in the various W3C (World Wide Web Consortium) working groups, such as the Improving Web Advertising Working Group, the Privacy Community Group, and the Private Advertising Technologies Working Group (PATCG).
+TripleLift is active in the various W3C (World Wide Web Consortium) working groups.
+The Improving Web Advertising Working Group, the Privacy Community Group, and the Private Advertising Technologies Working Group (PATCG).

-Today, third-party cookies permit the third-party cookie owner to see the same cookie ID across different sites the user may visit, permitting the third party to see that it is the same user across multiple sites.
-CHIPS proposes that the browser instead isolate the third-party cookies through the scope of the first party.
-From the perspective of a third party, their third-party cookies still permit them to identify users within a site, but they can no longer link the users across sites.
+Today, third-party cookies permit the owner to see the same cookie ID across different sites the user visits.
+This lets the third party see that it’s the same user across multiple sites.
+CHIPS proposes the browser instead isolate the third-party cookies through the first-party scope.
+From the third-party perspective, their third-party cookies still permit them to identify users within a site.
+But they can no longer link the users across sites.

-Why Permit Some Third Party Functionality?
+Why Permit Some Third-Party Functionality?

 - SaaS providers offer as a widget to a publisher that requires identifying different users within the scope of the first party but not across sites.

-Limitations & Implementation
+Limitations and Implementation of CHIPS